 You may also be able to apply for help from other funders.
 Information about where to go for help with funding is here www.communityfoundation.org.uk/apply/help-and-support/

-We understand the COVID-19 pandemic is having, and will continue to have, a big impact on individuals and families in our area.
+We understand the COVID-19 pandemic is having a big impact on individuals and families in our area.
 Our funds have been set up to support organisations that can help people most affected.
 We are not providing grants directly to individuals or families.
 If you are worried about your health or a loved one’s, please follow the advice at www.nhs.uk/conditions/coronavirus-covid-19/.
 If you are worried about money or other issues, you can contact a CAB www.citizensadvice.org.uk/ or other local advice centre www.adviceuk.org.uk/looking-for-advice/

 Thank you for your generosity.
 Please email us at firstname.lastname@example.org and we will be in touch with the details of how to donate.
 If you wish, we will add your organisation’s name and logo to our list of supporters on this page.
 We’ll also give you material you can share with your staff and stakeholders about the fund and the organisations we support through it.
 If you would prefer to support the national appeal, you can find out how here.